canonical/opensearch-operator/docs/how-to/tls-encryption.md

 juju integrate self-signed-certificates opensearch
 ```

 Verify the relation with `juju status --relations`.
+The OpenSearch application turns
+`active` — it is no longer `blocked` with a "Missing TLS relation" message.

 (how-to-check-tls-keys)=
 ## Check certificates in use